advanced-computer-lab-2023/The-Team-Pharmacy/README.md

 Git: A distributed version control system for tracking changes in source code during software development.

 ## Features✨
-The system serves different type of users (Admin, patient , doctor,guest)
+The system serves different type of users (Admin, patient , pharmacist,guest)

 As a guest I can,
 Register  as a patient
-submit a request to register as doctor upload and submit required documents upon registrationas a doctor
+submit a request to register as pharmacist

 As an admin I can,
+Login/logout
+remove a pharmacist/patient from the system add another adminstrator with a set username and password change my password reset a forgotten password through OTP sent to email view all of the information uploaded by a pharmacist to apply to join the platform accept or reject the request of a pharmacist to join the platform view a list of all available medicines (including picture of medicine, price, description) search for medicine based on name filter medicines based on medicinal use view a total sales report based on a chosen month filter sales report based on a medicine/date

+As a patient,
+Login/logout
 change my password
-reset a forgotten password through OTP sent to email accept a request for the registration of a doctor

-As a patient I can,
-upload/remove documents (PDF,JPEG,JPG,PNG) for my medical history login with username and password change my password view registered family members filter appointments by date/status view uploaded health records view all new and old prescriptions and their statuses (filled/ not filled) view health package options and details view the amount in my wallet chat with a doctor view the details of my selected prescription start/end a video call with the doctor
+reset a forgotten password through OTP sent to email view a list of all available medicines (including picture of medicine, price, description) search for medicine based on name filter medicines based on medicinal use add an over the counter medicine in my cart add a prescription medicine to my cart based on my prescription View cart items remove an item from the cart change the amount of an item in the cart checkout my order add a new delivery address (or multiple addresses) choose a delivery address from the delivery addresses available choose to pay with wallet, credit card (using Stripe) or cash on delivery view order details and status cancel an order view alternatives to a medicine that is out of stock based on main active ingredient

-As a doctor I can,
+As a pharmacist,
-login with username and password edit/ update my email, hourly rate or affiliation (hospital) view and accept the employment contract filter appointments by date/status view uploaded health records view all new and old prescriptions and their statuses (filled/ not filled) view a list of all my patients filter patients based on upcoming appointments receive a notification of my appointment on the system and by mail filter appointments by date or status (upcoming, completed, cancelled, rescheduled) start/end a video call with the doctor view the amount in my wallet
+Login/logout
+change my password
+reset a forgotten password through OTP sent to email view a list of all available medicines (including picture of medicine, price, description) search for medicine based on name filter medicines based on medicinal use add a medicine with its details (active ingredients) , price and available quantity upload medicine image edit medicine details and price archive/ unarchive a medicine view a total sales report based on a chosen month filter sales report based on a medicine/date chat with a doctor
+Receive a notification once a medicine is out of stock on the system and via email

 ## Code Examples💻
 ### Example 1: How to Create a Patient(Backend)